 Pursuant to the Compact, each compacting state shall have and be limited to one Commission member.
 A member shall be a person qualified and selected to serve in that capacity according to the compacting state's laws.
 Each compacting state shall forward the name of its member to the Commission chair.
 A member may designate a person or persons to serve under the direction of the member as the member's designee with respect to Commission business, including attending Commission meetings, voting, and serving on one or more commission committees.
 A member's designee shall not have an affiliation, through employment or otherwise, with any other member of the Commission or member of the legislative committee or advisory committees.
-At the beginning of each calendar year or any time during the calendar year, a member must deliver to the member with respect to Commission business including specifying any limitations on authority to act in the capacity of the member with respect to vote on behalf of the member.
-The written designation will be effective until December 31 in the calendar year it is authorized unless otherwise stated.
+At the beginning of each calendar year or any time during the calendar year, a member must deliver to the secretary of the Commission a written notice identifying his or her designee(s) with the authority to act in the capacity of the member with respect to Commission business including specifying any limitations on authority, including the type of actions the designee is not authorized to vote on behalf of the member.
+The written designation will be effective until December

+31 in the calendar year it is authorized unless otherwise stated.
 A member may cast only one vote on any matter, and only on behalf of the compacting state he or she represents.